-The Australian Coalition for Inclusive Education (ACIE) have developed a Learning at Home During a Time of Crisis resource which can be accessed here.
+The Australian Coalition for Inclusive Education (ACIE) has developed a Learning at Home During a Time of Crisis resource which can be accessed here.

-Amanda Webster, a senior lecturer of autism and inclusive education, University of Wollongong has published an article via SBS Insight on 5 tips to help parents navigate the unique needs of children with autism learning from home.
+Amanda Webster, a senior lecturer of autism and inclusive education at University of Wollongong has published an article via SBS Insight on 5 tips to help parents navigate the unique needs of children with autism learning from home.
 The page can be accessed here.

 Richard Delorme, head of the Center of Excellence for Autism Spectrum Disorders and Neurodevelopmental Disorders at Robert Debré Hospital in Paris and Benjamin Landman, chief resident at the center have created more than 30 instructional modules designed to provide resources, counsel, information, lessons, schedules and overall aid to families confined to their homes.
 The modules were published via the website www.spectrumnews.org – “Coronavirus tool kit may aid families with autistic children during lockdown” which is available here.

 These 30 minute eLearning modules about Infection Control may be useful for support workers or carers who may need to have close physical contact with other people:

 - The Australian Government Department of Health has partnered with Aspen Medical who has developed this COVID-19 Infection Control training.
 This is for care workers in all settings.
 It covers the fundamentals of infection prevention and control for COVID-19